lnurl/luds/spec.md

 	```
 	{
 		callback: String, // the url which LN SERVICE would accept a withdrawal Lightning invoice as query parameter
-		k1: String, // an ephemeral secret which would allow user to withdraw funds
+		k1: String, // random or non-random string to identify the user's LN WALLET when using the callback url
 		maxWithdrawable: MilliSatoshi, // max withdrawable amount for a given user on LN SERVICE
 		defaultDescription: String, // A default withdrawal invoice description
 		minWithdrawable: MilliSatoshi // An optional field, defaults to 1 MilliSatoshi if not present, can not be less than 1 or more than `maxWithdrawable`